MoViDe-Project/motis/visual-debugger/README.md

 **MoViDe** (**MO**TIS **Vi**sual **De**bugger) is a tool for visually comparing outputs from multiple public transit routing algorithms.
 It aids the debugging process by enriching the visual display with debug information about these algorithms.

+> [!CAUTION]
+> To use MoViDe, ensure that the MOTIS instance is up and running.

 ## Developing

 Once you've installed dependencies with `npm install`, start a development server: